davidcarboni/restolino/README.md

  * All request and response messages are JSON and processed by Gson.
 You can access the Gson configuration.
  * Content Type is pre-set to `application/json` so you don't have to do that.
  * No clever (aka fiddly and time consuming) path/parameter parsing.
 Simple helper classes are provided instead.
+ * Java 1.7.
+If you're using anything older, try using Bing to look up SOAP.
+I know, that's not fair.
+If you can Google, fork and build from source.

 What's not done:
  * Streaming